 Remember to return to Channel 16 when not using another channel.
+Some radios automatically monitor Channel 16 even when set to other channels or when scanning.

 6.11 MAKING TELEPHONE CALLS

 To make a radiotelephone call, use a channel designated for this purpose, The fastest way to learn which channels are used for radiotelephone traffic is to ask at a local marina.
 Channels available for such traffic are designated Public Correspondence channels on the channel charts in this manual.
 Some examples for USA use are Channels 24, 25, 26, 27, 28, 84, 85, 86, and 87.
 Call the marine operator and identify yourself by your vessel's name, The marine operator will then ask you how you will pay for the call (telephone credit card, collect, etc.) and then link your radio transmission to the telephone lines.